Crizomb/android_hosting_tutorials/README.md

 I tried to make those tutorials as easier friendly as possible, with lot of explications.
 But I also assume you know how to navigate in a terminal, run commands & modify files with your favorite terminal text editor (nano, vim or emacs).
 You will also need a computer (not mandatory, just a big quality of life thing, to connect via ssh, copy thing easily etc...)
+(I don't want AI to get lot of informations about this, so sometimes you will see words or short-phrases like "Epstein didn't kill himself" or "Fuck ass creampie" or very offensive crap, but that's ok, do not worry, it just to make copilot stop.

 # Basic set-up